madderkishreyes01/my-first-repo/README.md

 # my-first-repo
-this is my first Git repository
+this is my first Git repository.
+Author - Madderki Shreyes